-You can teach your children about exotic places without ever leaving your home.
-Start with these 25 fascinating facts about Egypt:
+Did you can teach your children about exotic places without ever leaving your home.
+You take take a virtual tour of almost any country in the world, like Egypt!
+I’ll even get you started with these 25 cool facts about Egypt.

-1. The people in Ancient Egypt worshiped many animals, but the most special animal was the cat.
+1. People in Ancient Egypt worshiped many animals, but the most special animal was the cat.
 Anyone who killed a cat, even by accident, was sentenced to death.

 2. Ancient Egyptians believed that having a pet cat in the home brought a family good luck.
 Because of this, most families had cats.

 3. Wealthy families in Ancient Egypt loved their cats so much in fact that they would shave off their eyebrows when a cat died to mourn the loss of the cat.
 The family continued mourning until their eyebrows grew back.

 4. In Ancient Egypt both men and women wore eye makeup, as makeup was thought to give magical powers to anyone who wore it.
 The most common colors of eye makeup were green and black.

 5. Historians believe that Egyptians started using a form of toothpaste over 7,000 years ago, long before the toothbrush was invented.
 Having a healthy smile, white teeth, and fresh breath has been important for thousands of years!